Cases rise in S Korea, China, as Iran, Italy battle outbreak

 On Saturday night, Prime Minister Chung Sye-kyun said in a nationally televised address that the virus outbreak had entered “a more grave stage” and repeated the government is making all-out efforts to contain the further spread of the disease.
 Chung also said his government will sternly deal with any acts that hamper national quarantine efforts.

-Israel, which reported one case, turned back a South Korean airliner with most of its passengers after it landed at the country’s Ben Gurion airport Saturday evening.
-Twelve Israelis on board were evacuated and quarantined.
-The airplane was taxied away from the allotted terminal, Israeli media reported.
+Israel, which has reported one case, turned back a South Korean airliner with most of its passengers after it landed at the country’s Ben Gurion airport Saturday evening.
+Twelve Israelis on board were evacuated and quarantined while the plane was taxied away from the allotted terminal, Israeli media reported.

+Yonhap news agency cited Seoul’s Foreign Ministry as registering a strong protest with the Israeli government.
+The Foreign Ministry told the Israeli government that no excessive, unreasonable measures should be taken against South Korean nationals, according to the report.

+Seoul’s Foreign Ministry couldn’t immediately be reached for comment.
+According to Yonhap, the plane was returning to South Korea on Sunday afternoon.

 South Korea earlier informed Israel that nine members of a group who toured Israel and the West Bank for a week this month tested positive for the virus.
 The tourists were diagnosed upon returning home.
 Israeli and Palestinian health authorities asked people who were in close contact with the tourists to quarantine themselves.